A Girl Like You (Edwyn Collins song): Critical reception

-Steve Baltin from Cash Box felt that Collins "has one of the year’s more surprising hits with this very Bowie-esque song that’s been all over Modern Rock for the past month."
-He added, "Slightly funky and very catchy, “A Girl Like You” is a track that will get under your skin."
-In his weekly UK chart commentary, James Masterton declared it as "magical", noting that "hardcore Northern Soul meets the 1990s to delicious effect."
+Steve Baltin from Cash Box wrote that Collins "has one of the year's more surprising hits with this very Bowie-esque song that's been all over Modern Rock for the past month."
+He added, "Slightly funky and very catchy, 'A Girl Like You' is a track that will get under your skin."
+In his weekly UK chart commentary, James Masterton declared it as "magical", noting that here "hardcore Northern Soul meets the 1990s to delicious effect."
+Cathi Unsworth from Melody Maker viewed it as a "John Barry-spiked thriller" and a "little mystery", where "Collins sings with demonic relish over creepy jazz piano and fretful guitars.
+Overtly cool."
 A reviewer from Music Week gave it four out of five, commenting, "Ignored by the UK last November but scoring throughout the rest of Europe, the white-soul-swinging track gets a timely re-release."
+Music & Media praised it as a "absolutely superb pop track", that "should serve as EHR's sound salvation."
+Music & Media editor Robbert Tilli named it a "wonderfully old-fashioned" pop single.

+Keith Cameron from NME called it a "flared nostril Motown-patented stomp".
+Mark Sutherland, also of NME, wrote, "So while, to us, the chart success of 'A Girl Like You' may seem but a curious sideshow to the whole Britpop fandango, to Edwyn it must surely be glorious vindication: proof positive that the world will listen.
+Even if Belgium, where 'A Girl Like You' reached Number One FIRST time around, has to lead the way."
+Sutherland added that its "mix of pop classicism and indie off-kilterness is a great deal more at home in a Top 40 where something as bonkers as Robson & Jerome rules the roost."
 Charles Aaron from Spin commented that here, Collins "opens his throat (and maybe even his heart), crooning with what sounds like aching conviction, "You've made me acknowledge the devil in me / I hope to God I'm talkin' metaphorically."
-The production is irresistibly off-beat with Spectorish drums, tinkling vibes, laconically searing fuzz guitar and squishy faux-turnable scratches.
+The production is irresistibly off-beat with Spectorish drums, tinkling vibes, laconically searing fuzz guitar and squishy faux-turntable scratches.
 Plus, I love the way he pronounces "protest singers" (rhymes with "Miss Otis lingers")."

+In 2024, Tom Eames of Smooth Radio ranked it the 58th best song of the 1990s.